 Transparency International Malaysia (TI-M) has been involved in many projects that aim to eradicate corruption while maintaining integrity.
 These projects include the Speak Up Against Corruption Campaign, the Business Integrity Program, and the Election Integrity Pledge.
-Within the last year, TI-M has build numerous new collaborations with private organizations, and facilitated discussions on improving anti-corruption systems within their organizations.
-Additionally, their Under the Youth Integrity Program has reached a wide range of students and received positive feedback.
+Within the last year, TI-M has built numerous new collaborations with private organizations and facilitated discussions on improving anti-corruption systems within their organizations.
+Additionally, Under the Youth Integrity Program has reached a wide range of students and received positive feedback.

 Obstetrical and Gynaecological Society of Malaysia (OGSM)

 OGSM organizes an Annual Congress to update its members on the current developments in the field of obstetrics and gynecology.
 Additionally, the society organizes workshops, seminars, and lectures as part of its continuing professional development activities and CRS for the public.
 OGSM has made full use of their limited resources by using cost-effective materials and collaborating with other government hospitals and private health care professionals to provide effective clinical skills training programs for young doctors.
 Additionally, OGSM has implemented a paper-saving online system for member application through WhatsApp.

 Deborah Melissa Bottreau: President of Malaysian Association of ASEAN Young Entrepreneurs

 As the president of the Malaysian Association of ASEAN Young Entrepreneurs, Bottreau has launched the first ASEAN Young Entrepreneurs Carnival of 2016, which actively encourages young people to capitalize on the regional market offerings, provides them with links with the government and the networks they want.

 Evelyn Balmeo Salire: Secretary General of Philippines Retailers Association